Dana Point, California

-The city was named after the headland of Dana Point, which was in turn named after Richard Henry Dana, Jr., author of Two Years Before the Mast, which included a description of the area.
+The city was named after the headland of Dana Point, which was in turn named after Richard Henry Dana Jr., author of Two Years Before the Mast, which included a description of the area.
 Dana described the locale, including neighboring San Juan Capistrano, as "the only romantic spot on the coast".
 This area is designated California Historical Landmark #189.

 History

 Indigenous

 The Acjachemen village site of Toovannga was located near the present-day site of Dana Point Harbor.
 The village was located near the mouth of the San Juan Creek.
 The people lived in villages of around 250 people and stewarded the land into a thriving ecosystem.
 Each village was politically independent and established ties with other villages through marriage.
 The area of Dana Point is located downstream from the mother village of Putuidem.

-The arrival of European settlers in the area began with the Portolá expedition (1769-1770).
+The arrival of European settlers in the area began with the Portolá expedition (1769–1770).
 Starting in 1776, people from the village of Ubange, located near Dana Point, were brought to Mission San Juan Capistrano for conversion to Christianity and to be exploited as labor to work the mission's grounds.
 By 1778, dissatisfaction with the missions led to the formation of a revolt by tribal leader Cinquanto that was preemptively stopped by the Spanish.

-Spanish era
+Mexican era

 Dana Point was a popular port for ships involved with the hide trade with nearby Mission San Juan Capistrano.
 Trading reached its peak in the 1830s and 1840s.
 In 1818, Argentine sailor Hippolyte de Bouchard anchored there while conducting his raid on the mission.
 Richard Henry Dana then visited the area in 1835 while serving aboard the sailing brig Pilgrim on her voyage along the California coastline.